vyapp/vy/BOOK.md

 It is very useful to change the state of variables or even redefinie functions in some scopes when debugging an application, through this key-command it is possible to inject python code to be executed.
-For such, press
+For such, press:

     <Key-r>